Leolty/leolty.github.io/_posts/2024-10-29-stock-holding.md

     // Append the table to the container container.appendChild(table);

-    // Initialize the Bootstrap Table with data and columns
+    // Initialize the Bootstrap Table with modified columns
     $('#holdings-table').bootstrapTable({
       data: stocks,
       columns: [